-Enstar Group Limited ("Enstar") has a 58.98% equity interest (via wholly owned subsidiary, Kenmare Holdings Limited), Trident V funds ("Trident V") managed by Stone Point Capital LLC ("Stone Point") and also a shareholder of Enstar has a 39.32% equity interest and Dowling Capital Partners ("Dowling") has a 1.7% equity interest in SSHL.
+In December 2023, Enstar Group Limited ("Enstar") entered into a Purchase Agreement with Trident V funds ("Trident V") managed by Stone Point Capital LLC ("Stone Point") and Dowling Capital Partners ("Dowling") to purchase their remaining equity interest in SSHL.
+SSHL is now a wholly-owned subsidiary of Enstar.

-As at December 31, 2022, the Company is registered as a Class 3A insurer under the Insurance Act 1978, amendments thereto and related regulations (the "Insurance Act").
+As at December 31, 2023, the Company is registered as a Class 3A insurer under the Insurance Act 1978, amendments thereto and related regulations (the "Insurance Act").